Louis, Dauphin of France (born 1729): Later life and death

 The Tomb of Louis, Dauphin of France & Marie-Josephe of Saxony, in Sens Cathedral.

 Kept away from government affairs by his father, Louis was at the center of the Dévots, a group of religiously minded men who hoped to gain power when he succeeded to the throne.

 Louis died of tuberculosis at Fontainebleau in 1765 at the age of 36, while his father was still alive, so he never became king of France.
 His mother, Queen Marie Leszczyńska, and his maternal grandfather, the former king of Poland, Stanislaus I Leszczyński, Duke of Lorraine, also survived him.
 His eldest surviving son, Louis-Auguste, duc de Berry, became the new dauphin, ascending the throne as Louis XVI in May 1774.

 Louis was buried in the Cathedral of Saint-Étienne in Sens at the Monument to the Dauphin of France & Marie-Josephe of Saxony, designed and executed by Guillaume Coustou, the Younger.
-His heart was buried at Saint Denis Basilica next to his first wife.
+His heart was buried at the Saint Denis Basilica, next to his first wife.